Terrestrial VHF Radio Signal Propagation – LOS

 Unlike absorption or reflection which are quite often counter-productive for radio communication, diffraction is invariably our friend.
 It provides a unique way of providing signals under very difficult conditions in shadows of man-made and natural topographical artifacts.
 Diffraction helps in mitigating the problems caused by terrain obstacles that we discussed in the previous sub-section.
 Although diffracted signals may not be strong, but they act as enablers in a situation when nothing else might work.

 At the end of the day, the cumulative effects of all these physical phenomena work in tandem to make or break a communication circuit.
 The cumulative adverse effects are lesser in rural areas.
 They progressively become more pronounced in urban areas, and eventually often turn into a nightmare in dense metropolitan regions.

-The challenges posed by the above situation is not so acute in suburban localities and smaller towns where the high rise buildings are sparse and typical houses are a single or double-story with ample spacing between them.
+The challenges posed by the above situation are not so acute in suburban localities and smaller towns where the high-rise buildings are sparse and typical houses are single or double-story with ample spacing between them.
 In such a situation it is relatively easy to put up a base station antenna on the rooftop that could serve to provide fairly extensive VHF radio communication across the city and beyond.

 To get a rational sense of what is going on, we need to understand the point-to-point signal propagation scenario under these conditions.
 Does the signal from one point to another have to pass through the buildings by penetrating the walls one by one as it propagates towards its destination? … One might think, Yes! … It seems logical, doesn’t it? … NO!!!
 That’s not how it works unless the receiving station is only across a couple of blocks.